Elections

 In order to run for any office you must be a registered voter and a resident of Orange City for at least one year prior to the day you qualify for office.
 A qualifying packet with the required forms is available in the City Clerk Office, 229 E. Graves Ave.

-A General Election for all opposed candidates will be held on Tuesday November, 08, 2022.
-(Per
+A General Election for all opposed candidates will be held in November, 2026.
+(Per Uniform Election Code and Orange City Charter, Section 4.02).

 The current City Council members are:

-District 1Council Member Bill O’Connor(term ends 2024)
+District 1Council Member Harold Grimm(term ends 2028)

-District 2Council Member Frances Darms(term ends 2026)
+District 2Council Member Lisa Stafford(term ends 2028)

-District 3Council Member Alex Tiamson(term ends 2024)
+District 3Vice Mayor Alex Tiamson(term ends 2028)

-District 4Council Member Kelli Marks(term ends 2026)
+District 4Council Member Lisa Richardson(term ends 2026)

-District 5Council Member Lisa Stafford(term ends 2024)
+District 5Council Member Fran Darms(term ends 2026)

-At-LargeCouncil Member Casandra Jones(term ends 2026)
+At-LargeCouncil Member Dana Knight(term ends 2026)

 Logic & Accuracy Tests – In accordance with Section 101.5612 F.S., the Volusia County Department of Elections will conduct public, pre-election tests of the automatic tabulating equipment which will be used for early voting and at the polls for the City’s Primary and General Elections.
 For information regarding the specifics of the Logic and Accuracy Tests, please contact the Volusia County Supervisor of Elections (386)736-5930.